Back in June 2017, I finally managed to break my journey between north and south to spend time at one of our mediaeval cathedrals…

 I had been going to do it for ages.
-Almost every trip north for the past few years has seen me take the back roads rather than the motorway…and with each trip the three carved spires have drawn my eye and a determination that one of these days, I was going to stop and explore.
-The trouble is that usually, I drive up after work and don’t have a great deal of time…and I drive back south very early, on my way to work… so I have even less.
+Almost every trip north for the past few years has seen me take the back roads rather than the motorway… and with each trip, the three carved spires have drawn my eye and a determination that one of these days, I was going to stop and explore.
+The trouble is that usually, I drive up after work and don’t have a great deal of time… and I drive back south very early, on my way back to work… so I have even less.
 What with one thing and another, I had never managed to stop.

 Even from the distance at which I had been passing by, you could see the building was ornately carved.
 I was not prepared, though, for just how ornate the frontage was.
-It is quite breathtaking… until you get up close and realise just how crisply carved and begin to wonder about how much of what can be seen is nineteenth century restoration.
+It is quite breathtaking… until you get up close and realise just how crisply carved it is and begin to wonder about how much of what can be seen may be nineteenth-century restoration.

 The area has been important for a very long time.
 The famous Staffordshire Hoard was found close by, consisting of over three and a half thousand pieces of gold, silver and intricate garnet cloisonné work, all of it beautiful for its craftsmanship and artistry, and all of it around one and a half thousand years old.